 The default state of the credential if the extension is not specified.
 As the name suggests, the user verification is not required for the authenticatorGetInfo command to return the list of credentials that reside on the authenticator.

 In this configuration, the authenticator will only display the credentials associated with the credential ID that is provided by the platform without the user performing a verification step.
 If the user does do a verification step, all discoverable credentials would then be discoverable.

 - User verification required

-In this configuration, no resident credential information will be returned unless it is preceded by user verification.
+In this configuration, no discoverable credential information will be returned unless it is preceded by user verification.

 To support the new Credential Management and Protection features, the FIDO2/WebAuthn GetInfo command has been expanded.
 The GetInfo command can return information about the FIDO2 authenticator, including:

 - Support for the new Credential Management and Protection extension